slashtechno/cross-blogger/README.md

 ### Usage
 Sources and destinations should first be configured in the `config.toml` file.
-For Google OAuth, the `--client-id` and `--client-secret` flags are required but can be set as environment variables (`CROSS_BLOGGER_GOOGLE_CLIENT_ID`/`CROSS_BLOGGER_GOOGLE_CLIENT_SECRET`).
-However these can also be set in the `config.toml` file, passed as environment variables, or put in a `.env` file.
-When a refresh token is not provided, the program will commence the OAuth flow.
-This will write the refresh token, along with any other configuration, to the `config.toml` file.
-If you prefer to use other methods to pass the credentials, you can remove the lines and use the other methods.
+By default, `credentials.yaml` is used to store the Google OAuth credentials and `config.toml` is used to store the configuration.
+These will be generated with placeholders/defaults if they do not exist.
+You can specify both the path to the credentials file and the path to the config file using the `--credentials-file` and `--config` flags.
+The file extension will dictate the format of the file.
+Command-line flags can also be used.
+Environment variables can be used for credentials and the log level although they should be prefixed with `CROSS_BLOGGER_`.
+If credentials are not provided through the credentials file **and the refresh token is not passed**, the credentials will be written to the credentials file as a byproduct of the refresh token being stored.
+It's always possible to just pass the refresh token, once obtained, some other way to prevent the credentials from being written.
 #### Help Output
 From `cross-blogger publish --help` (run `cross-blogger --help` for the root help output):
 ```text